jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

       As a site owner
       I need to know that my site is properly configured

-      Scenario: No php filter for comments                                             # features/no_anon_php.feature:6 Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage() When I follow "Articles"                                                      # FeatureContext::clickLink()
+      Scenario: No php filter for comments
+        Given I am on the homepage
+         When I follow "Articles"
-          And I follow "Read more"                                                     # FeatureContext::clickLink() Then I should not see "You may post PHP code.
+          And I follow "Read more"
+         Then I should not see "You may post PHP code.
 		      You should include <?php ?> tag"
-      # FeatureContext::assertPageNotContainsText()

     1 scenario (1 passed)
     4 steps (4 passed)